iamdangry/silverbullet-dailyquote/README.md

 ### Space Script

-Due to a limitation within SilverBullet to call a plug from a template, the following space script needs to be added to your space.
+Due to a limitation within SilverBullet to call a plug from a template, the following space script is required.

 ```space-script
 silverbullet.registerFunction({name: "fetchDailyQuote"}, async () => {